 #4 Don’t forget about basic tourists issues

 You may be tempted to talk on some Chinese social media platforms about some irrelevant issues such as a foreign celebrity being in town or a new book launch but don’t do it.
 Your business will be better off by posting relevant content related to Chinese tourist’s needs such as leisure activities, weather, Chinese food/restaurant, a Chinese celebrity who already visited your store, hotel, or restaurant for example, and so on.

-Huang Lei and his wife were invited to spend their wedding anniversary in New Zealand by the local Tourism organisation.
+Huang Lei and his wife were invited to spend their wedding anniversary in New Zealand by the local Tourism organization.
 Their trip was shared on social media on Weibo (pictures, videos).
 Huang lei has over 20 million fans on his Weibo media account resulting in more than 710 000 Chinese social media users engaged in this content.

 #5 Provide relevant content

 In the same line of the fourth tip, you should only post good quality and relevant content.
 Your content should be diverse: videos and pictures.
 Also, do not hesitate to post some content in the beginning and then adapt your content marketing strategy according to your Chinese follower’s feedback.
 We always say in business that listening is a very important skill which is actually very true in private life as well.
 Listen and then tailor your digital strategy.

 #6 Engage Chinese tourists on Social media